-- Work areas should be kept clean and orderly and in a sanitary condition.
+- Work areas should be kept clean, orderly, and in a sanitary condition.
 This includes walking surfaces, passageways, and other means of egress.
 Clean work areas allow for more effective use of space.

-- Do not allow dust to accumulate more than the width of a dime or paperclip.
+- Do not allow dust to accumulate more than the width of a dime or a paperclip.

 - Do not allow employees to eat, drink, or smoke in the work area.
 This can lead to litter and hygiene concerns.